RShirohara/unified-webnovel/packages/repixe-parse/README.md

 ## What is this?

-This package is a [unified][unified] plugin that defines how to take [pixiv-novel format text][pixiv-novel] as input and turn it into a syntax tree.
+This package is a [unified][unified] plugin that defines how to take [pixiv novel][pixiv-novel] format text as input and turn it into a syntax tree.

-This plugin uses [`pixiv-novel-parser`][pixiv-novel-parser] for parsing pixiv-novel format text into tokens and turns those into [pxast][pxast] syntax trees.
+This plugin uses [`pixiv-novel-parser`][pixiv-novel-parser] for parsing pixiv novel format text into tokens and turns those into [pxast][pxast] syntax trees.

 ## Install